urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **string**
-  : A scalar or array of type _character_ to return the length of
+  : A scalar or array string to return the length of.
+    If it is an unallocated allocatable variable or a pointer that is not associated, its length type parameter shall not be deferred.

 - **kind**
-  : A constant _integer_ initialization expression indicating the _kind_
-  parameter of the result.
+  : A constant indicating the _kind_ parameter of the result.

 ### **Result**

-  The return value is of type _integer_ and of kind **kind**.
-If **kind** is absent, the return value is of default integer kind.
+  The result has a value equal to the number of characters in STRING if it is scalar or in an element of STRING if it is an array.

 ### **Examples**